satriajidam/pinisi/README.md

 # pinisi
-CLI app for managing containerized apps in Kubernetes.
+All in one CLI app for managing containerized apps in Kubernetes.